fttlov/JCAdvance/README.md

 Examples of use stick as triggers:<br>
 * **RDR 2:** Slowly pull the right stick UP to fill the draw meter in duels (bypassing the digital trigger issue); smoothly cock your revolver's hammer and fire or just rapid fire by digital trigger <br>
 * **GTA V:** Using the right stick (up/down) for analog gas/brakes in vehicles; progressive trigger actions on foot.

+* **Stick as buttons** - Don't use the sticks as triggers?
+Use them as buttons!
+Assign any virtual Xbox button, keyboard button, or mouse button to one of the stick's four directions. <br>
+Note: In "Stick as trigger" mode, you can only assign two buttons to the free X-axis (stick left-right directions).

 </details>

 ## All new features: